|

 Stop Four: The Spanish Steps

-Stop Five: Your Favorite!
+Stop Five: Go Back to Your Favorite!

 For your last evening in Rome, I recommend going back to your favorite place.
 Even in just three days you’ve seen a good chunk of Rome and probably have a favorite area, whether it’s Trastevere or Campo d’Fiore or somewhere else.
 So go back to a favorite spot and find a place for dinner and enjoy your last evening in Rome.